lukearmstrong/lukearmstrong.co.uk/_posts/2014-06-19-shared-ownership.markdown

 Bromford weren't advertising the property anywhere, so we went to an estate agent who advertised it in the local papers, on Rightmove, etc.

+## Meanwhile...

+Another shared-ownership flat in our block was for sale.

+The owner had found a buyer, accepted their offer, and started the process to sell it.
+But then, at the eleventh hour, Bromford got involved and stopped the sale, the buyer didn't meet the criteria for the shared-ownership scheme.

+He gave up trying to sell his flat in the end.

 ## One year later...

 Still no offers.